Jimbo Fisher: Head coach at Texas A&M

 The Aggies would enter the 2022 with high expectations, ranked #6 in the country.
-They lost six of their first nine games, including a shocking upset loss to unranked Appalachian State in week 2.
+They lost six of their first nine games, including a shocking upset loss to unranked Appalachian State in the Aggies' second game.
+The Aggies suffered through a six-game losing streak during the season.
+2022 marked the first time the Aggies had lost six consecutive games since the 1972 season.
+The team finished with a 5–7 mark, missing a bowl game, but ending the season on a positive note with an upset 38–23 victory over #5 LSU.

+Fisher was fired as head coach on November 12, 2023, after having a 6–4 record through 10 games.
+His contract was bought out for $77.5 million, the largest buyout in college football history.

+Following his departure from Texas A&M and not finding a new team to coach, Fisher became an analyst for the ACC Network in 2025.

 Personal life

-Jimbo met his second wife, Courtney Harrison Fisher, during his coaching days at FSU.
+Fisher met his second wife during his coaching days at FSU.
 They married in the summer of 2020 and reside in College Station.
-Fisher has two sons from a previous marriage, Trey and Ethan, and a stepson Keller.
-Fisher's brother, Bryan, was the offensive coordinator at Fairmont State University and is now a teacher and runs the family farm and his mother, Gloria, teaches chemistry at Robert C. Byrd High School in Clarksburg, WV.
+Fisher has two sons from a previous marriage.
+Fisher's brother, Bryan, was the offensive coordinator at Fairmont State University and is now a teacher and runs the family farm.